 All he could do was stare.
 Josah convinced himself all these years that his father never cared for him.
 Consumed by Nolan’s death, Lord Rando wouldn’t search for his youngest son.
 But it became clear to Josah.
 He was wrong.

 “Yes,” he spoke softly.
 “Why would anyone search for someone who never made it out of the Valley.”

 “Aye, lad,” responded Graybard.
 “So, it’s true?
 You were a Mayweather before becoming an Evermore.”

 Josah turned to Graybard.
 He parted his lips to speak, but words never came.
-“No need my friend,” he said, as he laid his hand on his shoulder.
+“No need, my friend,” he said, as he laid a hand on his shoulder.
 “Your secret is now mine.”